Toggle Mobile Menu Visibility

 Resolving 'high hedge' disputes

-If you and your neighbours are unable to resolve an issue about the height of an evergreen hedge there are legal procedures in place giving us the power to deal with the complaint.
+If you and your neighbours are unable to resolve an issue about the height of an evergreen hedge there are legal procedures in place giving us the power to manage the complaint.

 Our role

-Our role will be to judge whether the hedge is adversely affecting the complainant's reasonable enjoyment of their property.
-We will take account of all relevant factors and strike a balance between the interests of the complainant and the hedge owner.
+Our role is to act as an independent assessor, to judge if the height of a hedge is adversely affecting the reasonable enjoyment of a property.
+We will take account of all relevant factors and balance the interests of the complainant and hedge owner.

-Where circumstances justify it, we will issue a formal notice on the hedge owner which will set out what they must do to the hedge to remedy the problem and when by.
+Where circumstances justify it, we will issue a formal notice on the hedge owner setting out what they must do to the hedge to remedy the issue and when by.

 Visit Gov.uk for information on high hedges